-City of York Council is also a statutory consultee for surface water drainage in its capacity as the LLFA, and is required to assess applications for the provision of surface water drainage for all major development.
-In accordance with the FWMA and subsequent communication from Central Government, from 6th April 2015, City of York Council is required to ensure that Sustainable Drainage Systems (SuDS) are implemented for all major developments where appropriate, and that through the use of planning conditions or planning obligations that there are clear arrangements in place for ongoing maintenance over the lifetime of the development.
+City of York Council is also a statutory consultee for surface water drainage in its capacity as the LLFA and is required to assess applications for the provision of surface water drainage for all major developments.
+LPAs should ensure Sustainable Drainage Systems (SuDS) are incorporated, unless there is clear evidence that this would be inappropriate, and that through the use of planning conditions or planning obligations that there are clear arrangements in place for ongoing maintenance over the lifetime of the development.